clhenrick/Major-Studio-Two/map-story/map-story-notes.md

 * Create custom cartography for a basemap, markers, etc. that are similar to the printed version.

 ##Research
+Some observations on a few platforms that already exist.

 ###Plaforms:
 * [mapstory.org](http://mapstory.org/)